memtt/malt/src/doc/stack.md

  - BacktraceStack : Implementation for the backtrace method.
 This class only provide implementation of loading method through glibc backtrace() function.
 It use ASC ordering so the most recent frame in use, last element is the root of the callstack.
- - EnterExitStack : Similar to backtrace but for use with instrumented mode where MATT is notified on function enter/exit.
+ - EnterExitStack : Similar to backtrace but for use with instrumented mode where MALT is notified on function enter/exit.
 It use a reverse storage order and provide filling through enter() and exit() methods.

 Memory